stephengaito/simple-school-library/tests/Readme.md

 We could either use a ":memory:" SQLite3 database, or load a simple database from YAML, or dumped SQL to test our app against.

+## ToDo

+Use the `routes`, `pageParts` as computed by `computePagePartUsers` from `schools.setup.router` to obtain both the entry points as well as those pageParts which call them.
+Then make sure all such entry points actually exist.

+Then slowly work through the "most important" pageParts ensuring they return what is expected.

+Then slowly work through each python file correcting any pycodestyle problems.